Codecademy/docs/content/general/concepts/data-science/terms/data-warehouse/data-warehouse.md

 ### Transform

-Traditionally, transforming is the second step in the process.
-The extracted data is stored in a staging area and transformed to meet the needs of the end user.
+Traditionally, **transforming** is the second step in the process.
+The extracted data are stored in a staging area and transformed to meet the needs of the end user.

 ### Load

-Loading entails the transfer or storage of the transformed data to the data warehouse.
+**Loading** entails storing or transferring the transformed data to the data warehouse.
 It is now often the case that the load and transform steps are inverted.
-With modern cloud computing the staging step falls away and final destination (the data warehouse) is where all the processing takes place.
+With modern cloud computing, the staging step falls away and the final destination (the data warehouse) is where all the processing occurs.